ankurhanda/gvnn/README.md

 We plan to make this a comprehensive and complete library to bridge the gap between geometry and deeplearning.

-**Can deep learning replace geometry?**

 We are still performing large scale experiments on data collected both from real world and our previous work, [SceneNet](http://robotvault.bitbucket.org) to test our various different geometric computer vision algorithms e.g. visual odometry, 3D reconstruction and place recognition.
-However, this is aimed towards aiding geometry wherever it fails.
-We certainly believe that convnets can provide stable features for images which in turn can allow matching two images of same scene taken at different times of the day - something not possible with pure geometric methods that either rely on pixel values or SIFT-like features.